 I welcome the question because it gives me an opportunity to share how creating this website has truly been a rewarding experience in my life.

-Some visitors are surprised to learn that I built this large website myself and that it helps to pay my bills.
-Others with a collection of family recipes have asked how to start a food blog of their own.
+Some visitors have been surprised to learn that I built this large website myself and that it helps to pay my bills.
+Having a collection of family recipes themselves, they have wondered how to start their own food blog.

-So, I've written a page that reveals the secret to how to I've been able to create this successful website.
-I'm happy to share what I've learned so others can get to experience the same sense of achievement I do.
+So, I've written a special page that reveals the secret to how to I've been able to create this successful website.
+I'm happy to share what I've learned so others can get to experience the same sense of achievement.

 People always ask, "Don, where did you find those wonderful old fashioned dessert recipes?"